hyacob-89/fake_news_detector/README.md

 ### Project Description:
 Create a Fake News Detector to identify and analyze news articles.
 The dataset, pulled from Kaggle, was procured from Politifact who focus on categorizing news article to thier pr https://www.politifact.com/factchecks/list/?ruling=false

+#### Truthfullness Definitions
-** TRUE – The statement is accurate and there’s nothing significant missing.
+* TRUE – The statement is accurate and there’s nothing significant missing.
-** FALSE – The statement is not accurate.
+* FALSE – The statement is not accurate.

 ### Data Management:
 Amazon Relational Database Service (RDS)